MikeZhang69/Market-Indices-Analysis/ANALYSIS_REPORT.md

 ## Executive Summary

-This report analyzes 35 years of historical data (January 1990 to December 2025) from **fourteen major global market indices** to answer a fundamental question for investors: **Does time in the market really matter?**
+This report analyzes 35 years of historical data (January 1990 to December 2025) from **fourteen major global market indices** to answer fundamental questions for investors: **Does time in the market really matter?** And **what happens if you try to time the market?**

+**The answers are clear:**
-**The answer is a resounding YES.** Our analysis reveals that the longer you hold your investments, the higher your probability of making money—regardless of which market you invest in.
+1. **Time in the market is everything.** The longer you hold your investments, the higher your probability of making money—regardless of which market you invest in.
+2. **Market timing is devastatingly costly.** Our analysis shows that missing just 10 of the best trading days (0.11% of all days) can cost you over 55% of your potential returns.
+The best trading days often occur right after the worst days, making market timing attempts particularly dangerous.

 ---

 ## Key Findings at a Glance

+### Holding Period Impact on Success Probability

 | Holding Period | Probability of Positive Returns |
 |----------------|--------------------------------|